Chapter 2 : A Voyage of Change

 Looking out of his window, water droplets beading down the outside of the pane, Harry began to have a whole new dislike for automobiles and in this case, large vans in particular.
-Having been woken up at no later than three o’clock this morning, Harry was looking forward to catching up on his much needed sleep but he, along with Hermione, was finding that the simple act of falling asleep was much harder to do in their present conditions.
-He found a very small solace in the fact that Ron had somehow achieved this seemingly insurmountable feet, the only thought that kept him from growing jealous at his friend’s slumber was his mind wondering how he had done it amidst the terrible conditions their van was in.
+Having been woken up at no later than three o’clock this morning, Harry was looking forward to catching up on his much needed sleep but he and Hermione were finding that the simple act of falling asleep was much harder to do in their present conditions.
+He found a very small solace in the fact that Ron had somehow achieved this seemingly insurmountable feet.
+The only thought that kept him from growing jealous at his friend’s enviable slumber was his mind wondering how he had done it amidst the terrible circumstances their van was in.
 For Harry, the only positive that he could think of was the fact that Ginny – sitting to his immediate left – had now put her head on his shoulder, using it as an impromptu pillow.
+Even if he could, Harry would not have wanted to fall asleep and ruin this moment.

 His birthday evening that had just concluded mere hours ago seemed like it had come from another lifetime entirely.
 Truthfully, he had a pleasant evening with the Weasleys and Hermione (who had shown up at the Burrow earlier that day) but felt as if he could not enjoy it to its fullest extent because of the impending wakeup call that he would be receiving early the next morning.
-After eating far more than he should have and staying up far longer than what was wise, Harry had dragged his feet out of bed and in to the van, his mind thinking of only two things; his nineteenth birthday party the night previously and his longing for sleep.
+After eating far more than he should have and staying up far longer than what was wise, Harry had dragged his feet out of bed and in to the van that had been waiting outside the Burrow, his mind thinking of only two things; his nineteenth birthday party the night previously and his longing for sleep.

 In the past month or so, the campaign of Rufus Fudge had picked up drastically.
 If there was any criticism of Kingsley and his campaign it was the fact that the level of his intensity did not match the level of Fudge’s.
 It seemed like everywhere Harry went, from Diagon Alley to the Ministry itself, there were numerous Fudge representatives pleading with passers-by to consider Fudge for Minister, passing out pamphlets that featured the winking face of Rufus Fudge as he looked out in to the distance triumphantly.
 There was something about Fudge that made him attractive to the average magical being; whether it was the way he flashed his smile after kissing a baby’s forehead at St. Mungo’s or the confidence he walked with on a daily basis, Harry did not know.

 As she put her hands over her ears, Harry flashed a small grin of his own at the idea that he and his friends would have much more time together this year than the last.
 Hermione had taken up a job inside the Ministry’s Department for Regulation and Control of Magical Creatures after successfully completing her N.E.W.T. year at Hogwarts.
-By just having both his best friends in the same place again already ensured that this year would promise to be better than the last, at least in terms of their working lives.
+Just by having both of his best friends in the same place again had already ensured that this year would promise to be more enjoyable for Harry, at least in terms of their working lives.
 It felt like this year was a fresh start for Harry and his friends; it was a time where they could get back to being just that – friends.
-Coupled with the fact that Mosteban (the head Auror at the Ministry) and Williamson (the head of Harry’s Auror unit) were looking to promote a few Junior Aurors to full time and fully fledged Aurors, Harry was not only looking forward to returning to work as soon as the election was over, but he was counting down the days until he would.
+Coupled with the fact that Mosteban (the head Auror at the Ministry) and Williamson (the head of Harry’s Auror unit) were looking to promote a few Junior Aurors to full time and fully fledged Aurors, Harry was counting down the days until he would return to work as an Auror after the election was over.
 As if this excitement was not enough, both he and Ron had both received letters from Williamson and Blackburn (Ron’s head) just a few days prior, requesting that on election day, they arrive at the Ministry extra early for a meeting.
-Harry, though trying not to get his hopes up too high, could not help but speculate that the promotions being talked about in the Auror Office for the past month so excessively might be coming his and Ron’s way.
+Harry could not help but speculate that the promotions being talked about in the Auror Office for the past month so excessively might be coming his and Ron’s way.

-However, there was one small detail that hampered Harry’s fantasy about becoming a full time Auror.
-The fact that they had directly disobeyed Gawain Robards’ – an Auror who also was a part of the Order of the Phoenix – and Williamson’s orders and were then subsequently reprimanded for it did not bode well in Harry’s mind.
-Still, their actions during the Battle at Riddle House, careless as they may have been, at the very least showed Mosteban what they were capable of; it was with Mosteban himself that they had defeated Gideon Grindelwald, a feat that was nothing short of amazing.
-Resigned to whatever his fate may bring him, Harry tried not to think about the idea of becoming an Auror after only one year which, he was told, was something that very few Junior Aurors actually end up achieving.
+There was one small detail that hampered Harry’s fantasy about becoming a full time Auror.
+The fact that they had directly disobeyed Gawain Robards – an Auror who also was a part of the Order of the Phoenix – and Williamson’s orders and were then subsequently reprimanded for it did not bode well in Harry’s mind.
+However, Harry found a hopeful solace in the fact that their actions during the Battle at Riddle House, careless as they may have been, at the very least showed Mosteban what they were capable of.
+It was with Mosteban himself that they had defeated Gideon Grindelwald, a feat that was not to be overlooked, especially in the Auror Office.
+When the story had broken in the press, Harry’s reputation received yet another boost.
+Though he was never thrilled about being in the news, Harry knew that the added recognition could bode well for his and Ron’s possible promotions.
+Resigned to whatever his fate may bring him, Harry tried not to think about the idea of becoming an Auror after only one year which, he was told, was something that very few Junior Aurors actually ended up achieving.
 Instead, the images of the Battle at Riddle House and what he had learned during and after it made up the majority of daydreams Harry would subconsciously conjure up in his mind.

 Rain continued to pound the roof of the slowly moving van.
-The first cracks of dawn were making themselves known on the distant horizon, Harry yawning loudly, knowing that the chances of him falling back to sleep now were slim to none.
+The first cracks of dawn were making themselves known on the distant horizon as they entered the outskirts of London.
+Harry yawned loudly.
+He knew that the chances of him falling back to sleep now were slim to none.
 In an attempt to try and rid his mind of its tiredness, he pulled out a tiny action figure that Ron had bought last year at the Quidditch World Cup.
 Taking out his wand, he muttered, ‘Wingardium Leviosa’, twirling the slowly fading action figure in the air.
 There was barely any magic left inside the tiny Chaser, but every now and then, it would revert back to its energetic self, giving the effect of someone who was drifting in and out of drunkenness.
 His fun did not last long however; during one of these frequent outbursts of magic, the figure wildly sped off on its broom, smacking against the window hard.
 For a moment, the figure laid spread eagled out on the pane of the window before slowly falling down to the ground with a soft thump.
-Harry tossed the figure back inside his bag, seeing Ginny stir as a single ray of light came in through his window that found itself directly over one of Ginny’s eyes.
+Harry tossed the figure back inside his bag, seeing Ginny stir as a single ray of light protruded through his window, finding itself over one of Ginny’s eyes.
 She shifted to the other side, placing her head on a pillow she had wisely brought from her bed at the Burrow.

 From behind him, Harry heard a seat buckle unclip, Hermione making her way past Harry and in to the row of seating directly in front of him.
 She did not bother to sit upright in the vacant seats; instead, she turned fully around and faced Harry, wiping her eyes with the back of her hand as her head poked up over the back of the seat.
 He figured that she had also been reduced to a point of no hope in regards to falling back asleep, proven to Harry in the expression of frustration she wore on her overtired face.
 His suspicion was confirmed a second later.